pudo/dataset/docs/queries.rst

 lte, <=        Less or equal
-!=, <>, not    Not equal to a single value in             Value is in the given sequence like, ilike    Text search, ILIKE is case-insensitive.
-Use ``%`` as a wildcard between, ..
+!=, <>, not    Not equal to a single value in             Value is in the given sequence notin          Value is not in the given sequence like, ilike    Text search, ILIKE is case-insensitive.
+Use ``%`` as a wildcard notlike        Like text search, except check if pattern does not exist between, ..
 Value is between two values in the given tuple startswith     String starts with endswith       String ends with